 Home > Module 1: The Bible vs. Tahrif

-Textual criticism is not "criticizing" the biblical text in a negative sense but more like a detective science.
+Textual criticism is not a "rejection" the biblical text but a rigorous historical detective science.

-The original "autographs" (the letters actually written by Paul, John, etc.) were written on perishable papyrus and have since disintegrated so scholars use the thousands of surviving copies to reconstruct the original with a high degree of certainty.
+While the original "autographs" (the original papyri penned by the Apostles) naturally decayed, textual scholars utilize thousands of independent, surviving manuscript copies to reconstruct the original wording with a high degree of certainty.

 1. The Quran: